Amourspirit/python_ooo_dev_tools/docs/odev/part4/chapter27.rst

 When the Calc function documentation talks about an "array" or "matrix" argument, then the data needs to be packaged as a 2D sequence such as list or tuple.
 However for methods that were tested that required a matrix is showed that a list or tuple was not accepted.
-What does work howerver, is writing the 2D data into a sheet and reading it back as XCellRange_ values.
+What does work however, is writing the 2D data into a sheet and reading it back as XCellRange_ values.

 For example, the ``SLOPE`` function takes two arrays of x and y coordinates as input, and calculates the slope of the line through them.
 So first the 2D array is written to the sheet using :py:meth:`.Calc.set_array`.